 - Confirm criteria and desired skills and competencies for Council positions, and the number of openings available for each position.

-- Conduct a gap analysis to prioritize desired skills, competencies, and experience for the upcoming year, including consideration of diversity, such as discipline, gender, and regional.
+- Conduct a gap analysis to prioritize desired skills, competencies, and experience for the upcoming year, including consideration of diversity.

-- Assess the qualifications of potential nominees using a rating matrix based on the desired skills and competencies, as well as interviews and reference checks, to confirm experience and competences, as appropriate.
+- Assess the qualifications of potential nominees using a rating matrix based on the desired skills and competencies, as well as interviews and reference checks, to confirm experience and competencies, as appropriate.

 - Finalize list of nominees to stand for election.